braindead-dev/notes.henr.ee/README.md

 ## Contact

-For questions or support, please reach out to contact@henrywa[.]ng
+For questions or support, please reach out to contact@henrywa[.]ng.
+Contributions are welcome!

 ---